 In some cases of hypothyroidism, an indigestible ball of plant fiber material known as a phytobezoar, which is formed out of undigested vegetable fibers, has been found to cause bowel obstruction.
 These masses of undigested material commonly consist of vegetable fibers from pulpy fruits, orange pits, seeds, roots, and leaves, but can be formed from any indigestible food fibers.
 Fibrous foods that are often found in phytobezoars include celery, pumpkin, prunes, raisins, leeks, beets, persimmons, and sunflower-seed shells.
 Gross, right?

-Interestingly, insoluble fibers, which are high in vegetables like leafy greens, corn, celery, and bell peppers, have been shown to mechanically trigger symptoms of irritable bowel syndrome (IBS) as they move through the digestive tract.
-However, certain fibers — particularly soluble fiber such as psyllium — may actually be a helpful treatment for IBS.
+Interestingly, insoluble fibers, or fibers that do not dissolve in water, which are high in vegetables like leafy greens, corn, celery, and bell peppers, have been shown to mechanically trigger symptoms of irritable bowel syndrome (IBS) as they move through the digestive tract.
+However, certain fibers — particularly soluble fiber, or fiber that does dissolve in water, such as psyllium — may actually be a helpful treatment for IBS.
 So perhaps the inability to digest the insoluble fibers is due to an enzyme deficiency, further contributing to the autoimmune cascade and IBS symptoms.

 Symptoms of Poor Veggie Digestion